philipbutcher/philipbutcher.github.io/_pages/about.md

 ---
 <br>
-Philip is an aspiring design engineer passionate about human-centered design thinking and sustainability.
-He has a diverse set of both technical and soft skills necessary for creative thinking and innovation.
-He has extensive experience on both solo and group design projects for a variety of clients.
+Philip is a senior at Vanderbilt University majoring in Mechanical Engineering with minors in Business and Digital Fabrication.
+He is passionate about product design, sustainability, and developing innovative solutions that blend form and function.
+His experiences span designing consumer products, collaborating on large-scale engineering projects, and honing technical and creative skills to address real-world challenges.
+Philip aims to create designs that are not only practical but also sustainable and impactful.

 ## Education
 ### Vanderbilt University (May 2025)
  * Major: BE Mechanical Engineering
  * Minors: Business and Digital Fabrication

-## Work Experience
+## Work Experiences
 #### Door Design Intern | Nissan North America (May 2024 – August 2024)
   * Conducted root cause analysis and implemented foam countermeasures to reduce noise and vibration in Nissan car doors.
   * Redesigned window seal endcap to allow for cost savings estimated at $80,000/year